swissmanu/protractor-screenshot-reporter/README.md

 Use meta data stored as JSON along with the screenshots to create extensive and human readable test reports.

+## UNMAINTAINED
+This project is currently unmaintained.
+Please get in contact with me if you would like to take over maintainance and further development of `protractor-screenshot-reporter`.

 ## Usage
 The `protractor-screenshot-reporter` is available via npm: